ThePhD/future_cxx/papers/source/C - typeof.md

 <blockquote>
 <div class="numbered numbered-5">
 <p>If the size is an expression that is not an integer constant expression: if it occurs in a declaration at function prototype scope, it is treated as if it were replaced by <code>*</code>; otherwise, each time it is evaluated it shall have a value greater than zero.
 The size of each instance of a variable length array type does not change during its lifetime.
-Where a size expression is part of the operand of a <ins><code class="c-kw">_Typeof</code> or</ins><code class="c-kw">sizeof</code> operator and changing the value of the size expression would not affect the result of the operator, it is unspecified whether or not the size expression is evaluated.
+Where a size expression is part of the operand of a <ins>typeof or</ins><code class="c-kw">sizeof</code> operator and changing the value of the size expression would not affect the result of the operator, it is unspecified whether or not the size expression is evaluated.
 Where a size expression is part of the operand of an <code class="c-kw">_Alignof</code> operator, that expression is not evaluated.</p>
 </div>
 </blockquote>